SetProtocol/STIPS/STIPS/STIP-007.md

 2. The keeper calls `ripcord`
 3. The incentivized max trade size and last trade timestamp are grabbed from storage
 4. The current leverage ratio is calculated and all params are gathered for the rebalance including incentivized trade size
-5. Validate that leverage ratio outside bounds and that incentivized cool down period has elapsed from lastTradeTimestamp
+5. Validate that abs leverage ratio outside bounds and that incentivized cool down period has elapsed from lastTradeTimestamp
 6. Calculate the notional amount of the chunk rebalance size
-7. Create calldata for invoking delever on CLM
+7. Create calldata for trading
 8. Log last trade timestamp
 9. Delete twapLeverageRatio
 10. Transfer ether to keeper